What Can (and Can't) Be Patented?

 Who May File a Patent Application?

-This may sound like a simple question, but it's more complicated that it might appear.
+This may sound like a simple question, but it's more complicated than it might appear.
 Over the history of the U.S., patent laws have been changing to keep up with the changing times.
 The most recent change has been the America Invents Act (2011), and especially the parts of the Act that were put into play in 2013.

 The 2013 portion of the new patent law has new standards for who gets to file a patent.
-In the past, it was the first person to invent the new and useful thing.
+In the past, it was the first person to invent a new and useful thing.
 Now, it's the first person to file the patent.

 Let's say two people are working on the same thing independently.
 It's difficult to know which person "invented" the thing and when the thing was actually invented.
 Lawsuits — expensive and lengthy — are sometimes the only way to sort out who was first to invent.
 So, the law was changed to give the patent to the first person who applies.